puppetlabs/puppet-docs/source/pe/3.0/install_upgrading.markdown

 After running the upgrader on the puppet master/Dashboard (now console) node, you must:

 * Stop the `pe-httpd` service
-* Create a new database for the inventory service and grant all permissions on it to the console's MySQL user.
+* Create a new database for the inventory service and grant all permissions on it to the console's PostgreSQL user.
 * Manually edit the puppet master's `puppet.conf`, `auth.conf`, `site.pp`, and `settings.yml` files
 * Generate and sign certificates for the console, to enable inventory and filebucket viewing.
 * Edit `passenger-extra.conf`